benvh/kiokiru/README.md

 const combinedLogger = Logger.builder().addStage(filteringLogger).addStage(nonFilteringLogger).build();

-// The ILogEvent will reach the nonFiltering logger an be written to the console.
+// The ILogEvent will reach the nonFiltering logger and will be written to the console.
 // Logger stages always propagate the original events they receive even though the
-// stages in their internal pipeline might decorate them... combinedLogger.debug('this message is writting to the console!');
+// stages in their internal pipeline might modify/decorate them... combinedLogger.debug('this message is writting to the console!');

 ```